brunoruviaro/ardour4-tutorial/_posts/2014-09-19-recording-audio.md

 ### Arming the Track

+*Please be sure to first turn down the volume of your loudspeakers before the next step.*

 "Arming the Track" is simply to get it ready for recording.
 Once you have checked that the proper capture inputs have been routed to the Track, you can arm the Track to record by clicking on the small red icon